 There ya have it!
 You totally don’t need to hire out planting grass in your backyard.
 You can DIY it!

-With a rather small investment of tools and the low cost of the materials, there’s no reason why you couldn’t make your dreams of a grassy backyard come true.
+With a rather small investment of tools and the low cost of materials, there’s no reason why you couldn’t make your dreams of a grassy backyard come true.

 Have you ever planted grass before?